 * The Central's Macon rail yard was bounded roughly by 5th Street, 7th Street, Bay Street, and Poplar Street.

-Another Central of Georgia coaling tower stood in downtown Millen until it was demolished in the 1990s.
+Another Central of Georgia coaling tower stood adjacent to the railroad depot in Millen until it was demolished in the 1990s.
 Georgia's Virtual Vault has a 1960 photo of the structure.
 Another photo is at carrtracks.com.

 Thomas W. Dixon, Jr. Steam Locomotive Coaling Stations and Diesel Locomotive Fueling Facilities.
 Lynchburg, VA: TLC Publishing, 2002.